Car vs Truck Accidents

 Overall, insurance for truck accidents tends to be much more expensive than insurance for cars.
 This is because truck accident claims tend to be more and thus have higher coverage limits to pay for medical costs, repair of serious damage, and other fees.

-In addition, private car insurance only covers the one driver and the vehicle they drive whereas commercial truck insurance can cover several trucks and employees under a trucking company’s fleet.
+In addition, private car insurance company offerings typically only covers the one driver and the vehicle they drive whereas commercial truck insurance can cover several trucks and employees under a trucking company’s fleet.

 The damages incurred in an accident with a large truck typically lead to more serious injuries than those in accidents with passenger vehicles and small cars.